30-14-2812. Data processing by controller -- limitations, MCA

 (c) process personal data in violation of the laws of this state and federal laws that prohibit unlawful discrimination against consumers;

-(d) process the personal data of a consumer for the purposes of targeted advertising or sell the consumer's personal data without the consumer's consent under circumstances in which a controller has actual knowledge that the consumer is at least 13 years of age but younger than 16 years of age; or
+(d) process the personal data of a consumer for the purposes of targeted advertising or sell the consumer's personal data without the consumer's consent under circumstances in which a controller has actual knowledge or willfully disregards that the consumer is at least 13 years of age but younger than 16 years of age; or

 (e) discriminate against a consumer for exercising any of the consumer rights contained in this part, including denying goods or services, charging different prices or rates for goods or services, or providing a different level of quality of goods or services to the consumer.